jumpingjoy/watchnationpro/index.md

 If you are not aware of how find a good smart watch and baffled by its intricate technical details, then this buyer’s guide is for your rescue to ease things out.

-## Smartwatch How it works and kinds of smartwatches?
+## Smartwatch: What are the kinds of smartwatches and How does it work?

 Smart are two kinds of smartwatches available in the market: